rolly-fox/python-template/README.md

 A clean, reusable Python starter built with Cursor, Git, and GitHub Actions.
 It includes testing, linting, formatting, pre-commit hooks, and CI automation — everything you need to start a modern Python project on the right foot.
----

-## 🪪 License
-This project is licensed under the [MIT License](./LICENSE).
-You’re free to use it in personal or commercial projects.

 ## Quickstart
 ```bash